 Special Note: Many Thanks to my wonderful hand model, Leonila Bernardino, 46.

-Kelly is 40+Style’s makeup and beauty expert writer.
-She is a professional makeup artist currently residing in Singapore.
+Kelly is a professional makeup artist currently residing in Singapore.
 For more information or bookings contact her through her website.